Merckinator/alpaca_api_client_js/README.md

 ## Notes

-WIP - Currently working on this.
+Just (2/1/2025) deployed this in Railway to run on a cron schedule (`0 14 * * 1-5`, aka at 14:00, Monday through Friday).

-- Pulls the Alpaca API key and secret from environment variables; eventually these will be set in a project on Railway.com (where I'll be hosting it), but for development purposes one can just make/use a `.env` file, e.g. `.env.local`.
+- Pulls the Alpaca API key and secret from environment variables (set in Railway project for Live trading); for development purposes one can just make/use a `.env` file, e.g. `.env.local` for Paper trading.
-- Eventually will have it message a Discord webhook for a simple logging/notification setup.
+- Messages a Discord webhook for simple logging/notification to a personal Discord server (Discord Id and Token in environment variables).